sudoxnym/roomba_rest980/README.md

 ## Important Note

-From this part on, the guide will not diverge unless required and will assume you are using Cloud features, but most of it should be generically implemented.
+From this part on, the guide will not diverge into Cloud/Local unless required and will assume you are using Cloud features, but most of it should be generically implemented.

 ## Step 5: Robot Maintenance / Done!